 Only a more accurate examination of the diverse possibilities, actual paths towards the low energy effective model of the Standard Model with gravity, and the hopefully, stability of involved symmetries under quantum fluctuations will help to settle which extensions might be more adequate.
 It is not clear from the outset, which will be the symmetry breaking path or contraction procedures leading at low energies to the aimed features of the SM.
-A following issue of this program in \cite{U1PoinExt} will obtain the corresponding extension of the Poincar\'e symmetry and address the introduction of gravity through the local invariance under forerunners of space--time translations.
-How do we enlarge such simplified models to include isospin ($SU(2)$) and strong interaction ($SU(3)$) internal symmetries will be tackled in further contributions, first aiming to include the SM electroweak bosonic sector, and then tackling larger internal symmetries.
+A following issue of this program in \cite{U1PoinExt} will obtain the corresponding extension of the Poincar\'e symmetry and address the introduction of gravity through the local invariance under forerunners of local space--time translations.
+In fact, the transit from the models with local symmetry prior contraction to models after contraction seems to model inflation since then certain generators become mutually commuting translations which overwhelms all other covariant derivatives (suppressed by factors $1/R$, for $R$ the contraction parameter.)
+The LE algebra obtained here will be used for an extended spin connection in an extended General Relativity theory with corresponding contracted Poincar\'e Extension.
+Now, how do we enlarge such simplified models to include isospin ($SU(2)$) and strong interaction ($SU(3)$) internal symmetries will be tackled in further contributions, first aiming to include the SM electroweak bosonic sector, and then tackling larger internal symmetries.